Mirozhsky Monastery: History

-The exact date of the founding of the monastery is not known.
-Traditionally, it is considered to be the mid-12th century and is associated with the name of Nifont, Bishop of Novgorod.
+The exact date of the founding of the monastery is not known, though it is known that it was founded at some point in the 12th century.
+The Mirozhsky Monastery is associated with Nifont of Novogrod.

-The monastery, located 20 minutes walk from the Pskov Krom (the other name for Kremlin), was one of the cultural centers of the city, comprising library, scriptorium and icon workshop.
+The monastery, located 20 minutes walk from the Pskov Krom, was one of the cultural centers of the city.

 Architecture

 The ancient buildings, with the exception of the Christ's Transfiguration Cathedral, have not survived.
 Now the architectural ensemble consists of: